KasparEtter/ef1p/pages/email/email.md

 We can improve the state of email security only if consumers start demanding better security.
 In this spirit, I encourage you to relay spoofed emails only to your own mailbox.
-If such a spoofed email lands in your inbox, ask your email service provider to be more rigorous in filtering scam emails or use the service of a different provider.
+If such a spoofed email lands in your inbox, ask your mailbox provider to be more rigorous in filtering scam emails or use the service of a different provider.
 You're hopefully also more motivated now to read the rest of this article.
 In short, have fun with the above tool but always remember that with great power comes great responsibility!